awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

    ECS_ENGINE_AUTH_DATA={"https://index.docker.io/v1/":{"auth":"zq212MzEXAMPLE7o6T25Dk0i","email":"email@example.com"}}
    ```

 1. To store your configuration file, create a private bucket in Amazon S3\.
-For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html) in the *Amazon Simple Storage Service User Guide*\.

 1. Upload the `ecs.config` file to your S3 bucket\.
-For more information, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 **To load an `ecs.config` file from Amazon S3 at launch**